Davey and Goliath

-Davey and Goliath is an American Christian clay-animated children's television series, whose central characters were created by Art Clokey, Ruth Clokey, and Dick Sutcliffe, and which was produced first by the United Lutheran Church in America and later by the Lutheran Church in America.
-The show was aimed at a youth audience, and generally dealt with issues such as respect for authority, sharing, and prejudice.
-Eventually, these themes included serious issues such as racism, death, religious intolerance and vandalism.
+Davey and Goliath is an American Christian clay-animated children's television series, whose central characters were created by Art Clokey, Ruth Clokey, and Dick Sutcliffe and which was produced first by the United Lutheran Church in America and later by the Lutheran Church in America.
+The show was aimed at a youth audience and generally dealt with issues such as respect for authority, sharing, and prejudice.
+Eventually, these themes included serious issues such as racism, death, religious intolerance, and vandalism.

 Each 15-minute episode features the adventures of a boy named Davey Hansen and his "talking" dog Goliath (although only Davey and the viewer can hear him speak) as they learn the love of God through everyday occurrences.
-Many of the episodes also feature Davey's parents John and Elaine, and his younger sister Sally, as well as Davey's friends: Jimmy, Teddy, and Nathaniel in earlier episodes, and Jonathan, Nicky, and Francisco in later ones.
+Many of the episodes also feature Davey's parents, John and Elaine, and his younger sister, Sally, as well as Davey's friends: Jimmy, Teddy, and Nathaniel in earlier episodes and Jonathan, Nicky, and Francisco in later ones.

 In general, the characters find themselves in situations that have to be overcome by placing their faith in God.
-While the show is explicitly faith-based, there is no content specifically about the Lutheran Church, which made broadcasters more comfortable with the idea of an overtly religious mainstream children's show.
+While the show is explicitly faith-based, it has no content specifically about the Lutheran Church, which made broadcasters more comfortable with the idea of an overtly religious mainstream children's show.
 The only reference to Lutherans in the show was the theme song, an instrumental version of "A Mighty Fortress Is Our God", and the Luther rose displayed in the opening theme and end credits.

-Following Clokey's success with the Gumby series, Davey and Goliath premiered in syndication on February 25, 1961 as a Saturday feature, and lasted until 1965.
+Following Clokey's success with the Gumby series, Davey and Goliath premiered in syndication on February 25, 1961, as a Saturday feature, and lasted until 1965.
 By May 1961, it was reported that "Millions of children in cities and towns across the United States and Canada are talking about two new television stars, 'Davey and Goliath'."

 Davey's friends Nathaniel (in the 1960s episodes) and Jonathan (in the 1970s episodes) were some of the first black characters to appear as friends of a television show's white lead character.

 After its initial run, several 30-minute holiday-themed episodes were created in the late 1960s.
 The series then resumed with some new characters in 1971 and continued until 1973.
 In 1975, a final 30-minute summer episode was created.
 In 2004, Joe Clokey and the Evangelical Lutheran Church in America, the successor body to the LCA, produced a new special, Davey and Goliath's Snowboard Christmas.